lcuevastodoit/rubytify-ror/README.md

 # Rubitify Fork
 ## Rubitify modified by LC
-### Fork of the Rubitify repository at: https://github.com/AyendaRooms/test
+### Fork of the Rubytify repository at: https://github.com/AyendaRooms/test

 ### Installation
 Just clone the repository or fork it